 You can add timeline markers to the timeline ruler for more precise media placement on the timeline.
 Once added, media clips snap to the timeline markers, allowing your media to appear in your video production at the exact moment you want it.

 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 Adding Timeline Markers

 To add a timeline marker, do this: